Arham-Kungle/Day--01-of-My-Coding-Journey/README.md

 Day 14: learned different types of css.
 Basic HTML page demonstrating Internal CSS with different selectors like id, class, and tag.
 Used for learning color, background-color, font-size, and text-align properties.

+Day 15,16,17:Learned a little more about css  like text properties,font properties and more css properties.Now in few times I will be starting preparing a real time website stay tuned for the upcoming updates ✌